Sri Lanka court set to rule on sacking of Parliament

-COLOMBO (AFP) - Security was stepped up outside Sri Lanka's top court on Friday (Dec 7) ahead of an expected ruling on whether the President broke the law by sacking Parliament last month, a decision that could potentially lead to impeachment proceedings.
+COLOMBO • Security was stepped up outside Sri Lanka's top court yesterday, ahead of an expected ruling on whether the president broke the law by sacking Parliament last month, a decision that could potentially lead to impeachment proceedings.

-Four days later, the Supreme Court issued an interim ruling suspending Mr Sirisena's decree and restoring Parliament, which almost immediately passed a no-confidence motion against Mr Rajapaksa.
+Four days later, the Supreme Court issued an interim ruling suspending the decree and restoring Parliament, which almost immediately passed, a no-confidence motion against Mr Rajapaksa.

-The court's seven-judge bench was likely to deliver a final ruling on the constitutionality of Mr Sirisena's move on Friday.

-"If the morning session is brief, we can expect a decision later today," a court official said.
+The court's seven-judge bench was expected to deliver a final ruling on the constitutionality of Mr Sirisena's move.
+"If the morning session is brief, we can expect a decision later today," said a court official.

 Mr Wickremesinghe's party loyalists believe that the court decision will go in their favour, a view held by many independent lawyers.